xuantiep/xdeb-org/content/post/protecting-my-privacy-data-from-the-bad-ugly.md

 In our family we use iMessage, FaceTime and Photo streams almost exclusively to communicate.
 It's secure, private, built in and it just works.

-## Use Signal with non Apple users and customers
+## Use Signal with non Apple users

 Most likely the most secure way to communicate today.
 May look a bit plain but it's easy to use for anyone and works really well for text, voice and video.